The cotangent bundle of K3 surfaces of degree two: Birational geometry of the projectivised cotangent bundle

-Thus it is straightforward to see that the classes $\ND, \ l_D, \ l_{node,t}, \ l_{cusp,t}$ form a basis of the vector space.
+Thus it is straightforward to see that the classes $\ND, \ l_D, \ l_{\node,t}, \ l_{\cusp,t}$ form a basis of the vector space.
 In particular we can verify the formulas by computing the intersection numbers with the elements of the basis.

-By the discussion before this proof we see that the intersection numbers with the left hand sides are determined by Lemma \ref{lemma-intersectionsY-4}, Lemma \ref{lemmaclassN} and the projection formula.
-The intersections with the right hand sides are determined by Proposition \ref{proposition-intersection-D}. \end{proof}
+By the discussion before this proof, we see that the intersection numbers with the left-hand sides are determined by Lemmas~\ref{lemma-intersectionsY-4} and~\ref{lemmaclassN} and the projection formula.
+The intersections with the right-hand sides are determined by Proposition~\ref{proposition-intersection-D}. \end{proof}